 Dr Jayakant Mishra in the Maithili world was the literary successor of his father Mahamahopadhyaya Umesh Mishra.
 He was the father and mentor of Mrs Mishra, and the inspiration behind Anadi Anant.

 Professor Mishra was a dedicated scholar and discerning critic of Maithili language and literature.
 He devoted more than half a century to the study and appreciation of Maithili, as perhaps no other single individual has hitherto been able to do.
 It has been said that:

 "His name will be handed down to posterity in India as the greatest benefactor of Maithili at present day after that of the illustrious George Abraham Grierson, and will earn for him gratitude of sixteen millions of Maithili speakers in the first instance and of the scholarly world of the whole of India, in the second".

 (Professor Suniti Kumar Chatterji in his Foreward to Brihat Maithili Sabdakosa).

 Dr Mishra was born in a family of reputed Sanskrit scholars of Mithila, then residing in Varanasi, on November 20th 1922.
-He was the son of Mahamahopadhyaya Dr. Umesh Mishra and grandson of Mahamahopadhyaya Pandit Jayadev Mishra.
-Further details of his ancestry can be found by following the links: Lineage, Family Tree
+He was the son of Mahamahopadhyaya Dr Umesh Mishra and grandson of Mahamahopadhyaya Pandit Jayadev Mishra.
+Further details of his ancestry can be found by following the link: Lineage.

 Professor Mishra with his parents and brothers